dartmouth-cs52-16x/16X-git-map/README.md

   - **Check your status:** Use ```git status``` to see what git thinks you have been working on.
 If you see *untracked* that means git doesn't know that you want to commit those file.
   - **Add Untracked Files:** Use ```git add filename``` on those files to tell git to track them.
     - You might also used `git add -a` to add all untracked files at once
+    - Pro Tip: `git add -u` adds all tracked files and `git add -A` adds all files in the working tree

 ## 4) Git Commit
 **What this does:** Committing files tells git to stage the files for upload to the remote repository.
 These staged files are known as your *local repository*.
 Commits should represent one logical change in the repo and the commit message should make that change clear.